 Edwin Bliss

-Jimi Hendrix – the greatest guitarist of all time, in my humble opinion – hated being complimented.
+Jimi Hendrix—the greatest guitarist of all time, in my humble opinion—hated being complimented.
 He felt it would detract him, make him lazy.
-And while he was a perfectionist in the sense of always striving to find a better sound or get a message out in his lyrics, he would likely have been the first one to admit that he wasn’t perfect.
+And while he was a perfectionist in the sense of always striving to find a better sound or get a message across in his lyrics, he would likely have been the first one to admit that he wasn’t perfect.
 He was a pioneer.
 He was unorthodox.
-And he certainly wasn’t on everyone’s favorite’s list – nor did he care to be.
-He produced the kind of music that spoke to him, whether others liked it or not.
+He wasn’t everyone’s favorite guitarist nor did he care to be.
+He just produced the kind of music that spoke to him, whether others liked it or not.

-It doesn’t matter whether others like you, or like what you do.
-If you live for other people’s praise, you’ll have a hard time being happy because people are fickle, and won’t always see things the way you do.
-Take pride in your accomplishments, because none of them would have come to pass without your effort, dedication, and willingness to try.
+It doesn’t matter whether other people like you or like what you do.
+If you live for other people’s praise, then you’ll have a hard time being happy because people are fickle.
+Take pride in your accomplishments, because you would not have achieved them without YOUR effort, dedication, and willingness to try.

 Jimi Hendrix